How To Bet At Texas Holdem Poker

 leave chips behind the line they haven’t acted yet, but as

-soon as they move chips over the line the bet has been made.
+soon as they move chips over the line the bet has been made. - Players should state their intention while moving all of

 the chips involved with their bet, call, or raise, across